 Maybe it’s the word “shortcut.”
-It’s hard to find home improvement ideas that make for good shortcuts, but there are plenty of home improvement shortcuts that are bad ideas.
+It’s hard to find home improvement ideas that turn out well with a shortcut, whereas using a shortcut has turned out badly for many home improvement ideas.
 Here’s a look at four shortcuts every homeowner should avoid doing, and four that could be good ideas when done right.

 Never Do These Home Improvement Shortcuts